The Poaching Crisis

 WFEN is working with private sector companies and governments as well as front line communities to address these threats on both ends of the supply chain.
 Through our Gorilla Friendly™, Jaguar Friendly™ and Sea Turtle Friendly™ initiatives we are working with on-the-ground partners to build flourishing local, national and transboundary economies around wildlife.

-Marissa Altmann, WFEN Strategic Partnerships Fellow, has outlined the compounding effects of the Tourism sector on the illegal wildlife trade here
+Marissa Balfour, WFEN Strategic Partnerships Fellow, has outlined the compounding effects of the Tourism sector on the illegal wildlife trade here

 WFEN is currently working to: